Warriors beat Timberwolves 123-111 to sweep 2-game series - WHIZ News

-Edwards, who like Wiseman is just 19, also scored 25 points for his second-highest total so far.
+Edwards, who like Wiseman is just 19, also scored 25 points for his second-highest NBA total.

+Wiseman, however, said he wasn’t looking to show anything to the Minnesota brass who chose Edwards instead.

+His maturity and impressive learning curve continues to amaze coach Steve Kerr.

+“I’ve tried to picture myself at 19 putting up with everything that he’s had to put up with.
+It’s remarkable,” Kerr said.

-Kelly Oubre Jr. scored 20 points while playing through foul trouble for Golden State.
-Stephen Curry added 16 points, eight assists and six rebounds as the Warriors won their ninth straight at home against Minnesota.
+Kelly Oubre Jr. had 20 points while playing through foul trouble for Golden State.
+Stephen Curry added 16 points, eight assists and six rebounds as the Warriors won their ninth straight at home against Minnesota to sweep a two-game series.

 Andrew Wiggins delivered a big game Monday against his old Timberwolves team and scored another 19 points on 8-for-13 shooting Wednesday.